emqx/emqx-operator/README.md

 A Kubernetes Operator for EMQ X Broker

-**Project status: *alpha*** Not all planed features are completed.
+**Project status: *alpha*** Not all planned features are completed.
 The API, sepc, status and other user facing objects may chage, but in a backward compatible way.

 Note: Project was previously known as emqx/emqx-operator.

 ## Overview

-The Emqx Operator provieds [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/).
-The purpose of this project is to simplify and automate the configuration of emqx broker for Emqx cluster.
+The EMQ X Operator provieds [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/).
+The purpose of this project is to simplify and automate the configuration of EMQ X Broker for EMQ X cluster.

-The Emqx operator includes, but is not limited to, the following features:
+The EMQ X Operator includes, but is not limited to, the following features:

-* **Kubernetes Custom Resource**: Use Kubernetes custom resource to deploy and manage Emqx Broker
+* **Kubernetes Custom Resource**: Use Kubernetes custom resource to deploy and manage EMQ X Broker.

-* **Simplified Deployment Configuration**: Configure the fundamentals of Emqx like persistence, conf, license from a native Kubernetes resource.
+* **Simplified Deployment Configuration**: Configure the fundamentals of EMQ X like persistence, conf, license from a native Kubernetes resource.

-For an introduction to the Prometheus Operator, see the [getting started](docs/user-guides/getting-started.md) guide.
+For an introduction to the EMQ X Operator, see the [getting started](docs/user-guides/getting-started.md) guide.

 ## Prerequisites

-The Emqx Operator requires a Kubernetes cluster of version `>=1.20.0`.If you are just starting out with the Emqx Operator, it is highly recommended to use the `version:v1.12.0`.
+The EMQ X Operator requires a Kubernetes cluster of version `>=1.20.0`.If you are just starting out with the Emqx Operator, it is highly recommended to use the `version:v1.20.0`.

 ## CustomResourceDefinitions

-A core feature of the Emqx Operator is to monitor the Kubernetes API server for changes to specific objects and ensuer that the current Emqx deployments match thes objects.
+A core feature of the EMQ X Operator is to monitor the Kubernetes API server for changes to specific objects and ensuer that the current Emqx deployments match thes objects.
 The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):

-* **`Emqx`**, which defines a desired Emqx Broker Cluster deployment.
+* **`Emqx`**, which defines a desired EMQ X Broker Cluster deployment.

-The Emqx operator automatically detects changes in the Kubernetes API server to any of the above objects, and ensures that matching deployments and configurations are kept in sync.
+The EMQ X Operator automatically detects changes in the Kubernetes API server to any of the above objects, and ensures that matching deployments and configurations are kept in sync.

 ## Quickstart